rackerlabs/design-system/_component_design/inputs-and-controls.md

 ---

 {% for page in site.component_design %}
+{% if page.resource == true %}
-  {% if page.parent contains "Inputs and Controls" and page.resource == true %}
+  {% if page.parent contains "Inputs and Controls" or page.secondary contains "Inputs and Controls" %}
 {% include component-row.html %}
+  {% endif %}
 {% endif %}
 {% endfor %}